 Instead of having my designs manufactured in large quantities, I have chosen to hand craft everything in smaller quantities - maintaining quality and offering customers a 'slow fashion' product.
 This approach also enables me to provide customers with a bespoke service, making accessories in sizes, colours and yarns to suit their individual requirements.
 Scarves, cowls and cushion covers are all knitted to size on a manually operated knitting machine before hand stitching seams, washing and pressing.

 I returned to study and gained a degree in textile design from the prestigious Glasgow School of Art in 2012.
 Although I had been hand knitting from a very early age it was while at GSA that I was introduced to the advantages (and speed!) of knitting machines.
-My degree show was inspired by manhole cover patterns and they continue to be a valuable source for new designs.
-I sold designs from my degree show and new hand knit designs to international fashion houses before realising that I derived the greatest satisfaction from designing and making my own products.
+My degree show was inspired by manhole cover patterns and they continue to be a valuable resource for new designs.
+I sold designs through an agency to international fashion houses before realising that I derived greater satisfaction from designing and making my own products.

 Originally from Renfrewshire in Scotland, I gained qualifications in geography and cartography from Glasgow University before working as a cartographic editor-designer in Glasgow and Oxfordshire.
 Designing award-winning, one-off maps for the publishing industry, I loved the process of balancing colour, line, symbol and text detail to create both aesthetically pleasing and accurate maps.
 Redundancy motivated me to take the plunge into freelancing as a consultant and editor-designer - an experience that has proved invaluable in setting up my new design business.
 I've come a long way since my childhood introduction to repeat patterns with endless hours drawing with spirograph.

 I try, where possible, to source raw materials as responsibly as possible from ethical suppliers.
 Using natural yarns, wool, silk and cotton, avoiding man-made, processed fibres.
 Left over yarns are used to attach my labels, showing the weight, colour and quality of yarns used to make the fabric.
-Recycling is important and I buy small quantities of different yarns from graduating students and use remnants of materials to create recycled jewellery pieces.
+Recycling is important and I buy small quantities of different yarns from graduating students and use remnants of yarns and fabrics to create new products.